 Each issue of the journal also contains an open section to provide a platform for general contributions on conflict and violence.
 Single contributions may be submitted at any point in time.

 Peer Review Process

 Each submission to IJCV will be initially reviewed by the editorial staff to see whether or not it meets with the journal's aims and scope and if it thus applies for the external standardized evaluation.
 If so at least two experts in the field are going to rate the submission following established criteria of scientific eligibility (for details see instructions for authors).

 Review times strongly depend on the topic and the empirical/theoretical approach of a submission.
 The internal pre-evaluation usually takes up to three weeks.
 The external review is depending on the aspects mentioned above and can be realised in a few weeks, but might need much more time in single cases.

 IJCV provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
 More...

 As an open-access journal IJCV makes its articles freely available to everyone while providing services common to all scholarly journals, such as the peer-review process, production, and distribution.
 Since open-access journals do not charge subscription or other access fees, they must cover their operating expenses through other sources.
 In the case of IJCV this includes foundation support, subventions, and in-kind support.
-To be able to provide open access on a long-term regular base, though, submitting authors should acknowledge that upon acceptance of a manuscript for publication IJCV will demand fees.
+To be able to provide open access on a long-term regular base submitting authors should acknowledge that upon acceptance of a manuscript for publication IJCV will demand fees.
 These publication fees will be negotiated individually as they depend on the scientific status and home affiliation of submitting authors and thus vary in single cases.